anthonyq7/aegis/README.md

 The false positive rate of 32% can be attributed to two sources of error: manual data cleaning and the small sample size.
 The removal of author comments, watermarks, and other artifacts in human code reduced authentic human variation in the training data, increasing the homogeneity of the human and AI-generated code.
 The 64 false positives were likely a result of human code looking clean and structured, resembling AI output.
 Additionally, the small sample size resulted in less coverage of code style and less variation, potentially allowing for the learning of false patterns.

 ### Implications
-A high recall of 93.50 suggest a reasonable accuracy for use in academic integrity settings.
+A high recall of 93.50% suggests a reasonable accuracy for use in academic integrity settings.
 However, the 32% rate of false positives for human can lead to unfair suspicion.
 Regardless, Aegis's strength lies in its ability to reliably flag AI code.
 Further investigation can be conducted in the future to limit false positives by expanding training data and adding additional classes, such as "Likely AI" class.

 ## Installation